kkirankumar123/BankApplication/README.md

 Django Bank Application
 This is a web-based bank application built using Django, HTML, CSS, and JavaScript.
-The application allows users to create accounts, deposit and withdraw funds,Generate ATM pin view account balances and transaction history, and transfer funds to other users.
+The application allows users to create accounts, deposit and withdraw funds,Generate ATM pin view, account balances, transaction history, and transfer funds to other users.

 Usage